skoneka/bridge-twitter/README.md

 Read, then execute `./scripts/setup-dev-environment.bash`.
 It will check for Mongo DB in the parent folder and install it if necessary.

+## Setting up the development environment on a Ubuntu
+`apt-get install -y nodejs git mongodb`

 ## Usage